nyunAI/nyuntam-docs/nyuntam_docs/docs/nyuntam_text_generation/index.md

 ### Step 1 - Import a model and dataset

-Check [Import Data](../dataset.md) and [Import Model](../model.md) for the exact steps.
+Check [Import Data](../dataset.md) for the exact steps.
 Make sure that the model-dataset combination provided is valid and of the same task.

 ### Step 2 - Choose an Algorithm